Covid Vaccine- A Light at the end of the tunnel or a tantalizing wait?

 Probably the world will need more than one type of vaccine.
 The Pfizer vaccine will be suitable for some places whereas the Moderna vaccine may be a better fit for other regions.
 Also, if more than one vaccine is approved soon, the challenges of manufacturing enough doses and distributing them equitably across the globe (including the rich as well as the poor countries) will be less insurmountable.
 In this case, we may confidently say, the more the merrier!

 For India, the prospects of large-scale vaccination will be much brighter if the indigenous vaccines such as Covaxin and ZyCoV-D gets approved soon, after the necessary clinical trials.
 Or, if global vaccines made by Indian partners such as SII (CoviShield), Dr Reddy's (Sputnik V), and Biological E (J&J vaccine) and Serum Institute of India (SII, Novavax vaccine) etc. surmounts all the hiccups and clears the regulator body's requirements for licensing and manufacturing in the near future.

 Meanwhile, we must keep our fingers crossed to assess if there is really a light at the end of the tunnel or if we must be prepared for another tantalizing wait for a safe and effective vaccine.
-In addition, we must not let our guards down and we must still strictly observe the non-pharmaceutical interventions such as use of face masks, physical distancing, and hand hygiene and avoidance of 3 Cs: crowded places, close contact settings, and closed spaces (with poor ventilation).
+In addition, we must not let our guards down and we must still strictly observe the non-pharmaceutical interventions such as the use of face masks, physical distancing, and hand hygiene and avoidance of 3 Cs: crowded places, close-contact settings, and closed spaces (with poor ventilation).